-An attempt should be made to have drawing numbers, such as SB, B, 1, 2, 3, 4, 5, show plans for sub-basement, basement, lst, 2nd, 3rd, 4th, and 5th floors.
+An attempt should be made to have drawing numbers (such as SB, B, 1, 2, 3, 4, 5) as well as showing plans for sub-basement, basement, first, second, third, fourth, and fifth floors, among others.
 A logical extension of this scheme involves P, M, and E prefixes to these numbers for the appropriate mechanical and electrical floor plans.
-Drawing numbers should be located in the lower right-hand corner of a title block appearing in the lower right hand corner of each drawing.
+Drawing numbers should be located in the lower right-hand corner of a title block appearing in the lower right-hand corner of each drawing.